-8 cm tumor that spread to 11/16 lymph nodes...and a 1 year old baby.
-Surgery, months of treatment ahead...
+8 cm tumor that spread to 11/16 lymph nodes...and a 1 year old baby, surgery, months of treatment ahead...

 He assured there were a lot of support groups available.
 My immediate reaction was, "But how will I put food on my table, clean and take care of my family?"
 He said nothing like that, as far as he knew, existed.

-I saw this mission as a very rare opportunity to share with the world how God is alive and well and living through us.
+I saw this moment as my mission, a very rare opportunity to share with the world how God is alive and well and living through us.
 While at St. Peter's Hospital for a bilateral mastectomy I was totally inspired to create this organization called floydwarriors.com -an inspirational healing ministry and resource center to facilitate volunteers helping newly diagnosed cancer patients.
-The day after surgery, January 10th, I drafted all my pages of floydwarriors.com.
+The day after surgery, January 10th I drafted all my pages of floydwarriors.com.